ap9055097/VideoHilightModel/README.md

 *   **Model Card:** This `README.md` serves as the primary model card.
     *   **Model Structure & Methodology:**
         *   **Base Model:** OpenAI's CLIP (ViT-B/32 architecture).
 See: [Learning Transferable Visual Models From Natural Language Supervision (Radford et al., 2021)](https://arxiv.org/abs/2103.00020).
-        *   **HL-CLIP Adaptation:** We adopted the principles of HL-CLIP.
-See: [HL-CLIP: Enabling Highlight Detection in Long Videos using Language, Vision, and Speech (Shah et al., 2024)](https://arxiv.org/abs/2404.01745).
+        *   **Highlight Detection Adaptation:** We adopted principles for adapting CLIP to video highlight detection, inspired by works like "Unleash the Potential of CLIP for Video Highlight Detection" (Han et al., 2023, arXiv:2306.00749).
 This involved fine-tuning the CLIP visual encoder.
 Specifically, the last 2 transformer layers of the visual encoder were unfrozen and trained, while the rest of the pre-trained weights were kept frozen.
 A custom classification head (comprising a Linear layer, ReLU activation, and an output Linear layer with Sigmoid) was added to predict frame-level highlight scores.
+Our specific implementation is detailed in the provided notebook and referred to as `HLCLIPModel`.
         *   **Intended Use Case:** To automatically identify and flag semantically significant and potentially "viral-worthy" segments in videos featuring elephants.
 This assists in quickly locating footage that can be used for public engagement, storytelling, and raising awareness for conservation.
 The model outputs per-frame highlight probabilities, which are post-processed to define highlight segments.

 ### 3. 🎬 Video Demonstration

 *   A short, public-friendly video explaining our solution, its goals (focused on viral content for awareness), and potential impact on elephant conservation is available here:
     `[LINK_TO_YOUR_YOUTUBE/VIMEO_VIDEO_DEMO]`
-    *(The video should briefly cover the problem of finding engaging footage, how HL-CLIP helps, show some example predictions of "viral-worthy" moments, and discuss how this can boost conservation awareness.)*
+    *(The video should briefly cover the problem of finding engaging footage, how our CLIP-based model helps, show some example predictions of "viral-worthy" moments, and discuss how this can boost conservation awareness.)*

 ### 4. 📜 Scientific Report